HARMONIOUS -- Human-like reactive motion control and multimodal perception for humanoid robots: Materials and Methods

 \subsection{Motion controller}

 The main component of our approach is a motion controller (see the red box in Fig.~\ref{fig:overview}).
-Our motion controller is based on a reactive kinematic control, in particular the approach called differential kinematics which is defined as
+Our motion controller is based on reactive kinematic control, in particular the approach called differential kinematics which is defined as

-where $\boldsymbol{\nu}$ is the spatial velocity of the end effector, $\dot{\mathbf{q}}$ are the joint velocities of the robot and $\mathbf{J}(\mathbf{q})$ is the Jacobian of the robot for the joint positions $\mathbf{q}$.
-This relation represents a trajectory constraint between robot configuration and Cartesian space.
+where $\boldsymbol{\nu} \in \mathbb{R}^{m}$ is the spatial velocity of the end effector ($m$ is the task dimension---6 for single-arm version, 12 for dual-arm version), $\dot{\mathbf{q}} \in \mathbb{R}^{n}$ are the joint velocities of the robot ($n$ is the number of joints) and $\mathbf{J}(\mathbf{q}) \in \mathbb{R}^{m\times n}$ is the Jacobian of the robot for the joint positions $\mathbf{q} \in \mathbb{R}^{n}$.
+This relation represents a trajectory constraint between the robot configuration and Cartesian space.
+In this work, we assume the reference frame for Cartesian coordinates and Jacobians is the base frame of the robot (around the waist).

 The spatial velocity of the end effector is computed from the current end-effector pose and the desired end-effector pose in the next time period as